 1. Role and function of the Mayor

 1.1 The Mayor and Deputy Mayor will be elected by the Council annually.
-The Mayor and Deputy Mayor can also undertake the roles of Chairman and Vice Chairman of the Council.
-The Council may also appoint a separate Vice Chairman of the Council, as well as the Deputy Mayor.
+The Mayor and Deputy Mayor can also undertake the roles of Chair and Vice Chair of the Council.
+The Council may also appoint a separate Vice Chair of the Council, as well as the Deputy Mayor.

-1.2 If the Council does appoint a separate Vice Chairman then the Deputy Mayor will undertake the ceremonial role and the Vice Chairman, the chairing the Council meeting role, in the absence of the Mayor.
+1.2 If the Council does appoint a separate Vice Chair then the Deputy Mayor will undertake the ceremonial role and the Vice Chair, the chairing the Council meeting role, in the absence of the Mayor.

 2. Ceremonial role